 “FIRE!” says a voice in the distance, and I duck, but the bullets don’t come flying.

-Several mortar rounds make their way through the sky and onto their targets.
+Several mortar rounds make their way through the sky and onto their targets further inside the city.
 I look up—enemy soldiers approach us, rifles to the ready.

 “ROLL IT!
 ROLL IT!” says a soldier, his crouched silhouette visible from behind a tree.